seattle-imtech/seattle-vr/community-survey/community-survey-2018.md

 I mean... hell yeah!

-### Industry Stickers/Identifiers (Artist, Sound Designers, Programmers, Business folks, makers/hobbyists, experience levels)
+### Industry Stickers/Identifiers (Artist, Sound Designers, Programmers, Business Professionals, Makers/Hobbyists, Experience Levels)

 This was brought up a few times in various forms.
 We want to be careful though.
 Things like these can quickly devolve into a "we don't talk to orange badges" mentality.
 But at the same time we recognize how it'd be a lot less intimidating to walk up and introduce yourself to someone new, when you already know you have a shared interest in sound design, for example.